Çekmeköy station: Connections

+Operation information

+The line operates between 06:00 and 00:00 with a train frequency of 4 minutes and 40 seconds during peak hours and 7 minutes at all other times.
+The line also operates night metro services between 00:00 and 06:00 on Saturdays and Sundays, with trains running every 30 minutes.
+This provides 66 hours of uninterrupted service between Friday and Sunday.
+During these hours, fares are charged at double the price.
+During this time, only Entrance 1 is open at this station.

-Ongoing M5 line construction (future service)
+M5 line extension to Sultanbeyli

-As of 2021, the last station of the east side of the 20-kilometer M5 metro line is Çekmeköy station.
-M5 Çekmeköy- Sancaktepe - Sultanbeyli metro, which is under construction, will have a total length of 30.9 kilometres in case the third stage is completed.
-The first part of this section, from this station to Samandıra Merkez, opened on 16 March 2024, with the remaining section expected to be completed in 2025.
+Between 2018 and 2024, the last station of the east side of the 20-kilometer M5 metro line is Çekmeköy station.
+The M5 Çekmeköy - Sancaktepe - Sultanbeyli metro extended the line to a total length of 30.9 kilometres.
+The first part of this section, from this station to Samandıra Merkez, opened on 16 March 2024, and the remaining section to Sultanbeyli opened on 22 May 2026.